Vishesh3569/Spider/README.md

 # **Spider Web Application**

 Greetings !
 This project is being developed as part of the Spider R&D selection process.
-So far, I have completed the Login, Signup, and Chat Application functionalities.
 Below is the overview of the current progress, setup instructions, and pending improvements.

 ## Features